eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

-   You may also want to investigate the Load Balancing JDBC Pool (lbpol) tool, which provides a wrapper around the standard JDBC driver and allows you to use DB connection pools that includes checks for system failures and uneven load distribution.
+   You may also want to investigate the Load Balancing JDBC Pool (lbpol) tool, which provides a wrapper around the standard JDBC driver and enables you to use DB connection pools that includes checks for system failures and uneven load distribution.
 For more information, see Load Balancing JDBC Pool (lbpool) (http://code.tailrank.com/lbpool).